Ask iris: "The Guy I'm Seeing Is Still In Love With His Soon-to-Be Ex-Wife"

 First, you have a man who’s freshly separated from his wife.
 He’s not only removing the crappy parts of his marriage from his life; he’s removing the parts he loved, too.
 He’s mourning the life he thought he would have; all the special moments they shared and reasons he fell in love with her.

-That’s never an easy process.
+Coping with divorce as a man is never an easy process.
 No matter how sure that person is that they want a divorce.

 Add on top the fact that they have kids?
 Well, that’s even more shattering to his world.
 Divorce isn’t ever clean-cut, even more so when kids are involved.
 There are a number of reasons things could be stalled; I could sit here and speculate with you for days.